-In this example, we will perform a simulation with a frequency-dependent dielectric , corresponding to material dispersion.
+In these two examples, we will perform simulations with a frequency-dependent dielectric ε(ω), corresponding to material dispersion.
 See Materials for more information on how material dispersion is supported.
-In particular, we will model a uniform medium of the dispersive material.
-See also material-dispersion.ctl.
-From the dispersion relation , we will compute the numerical via the formula:

-We will then compare this with the analytical that we specified.
+We will then compare this with the analytical ε(ω) that we specified.
+The simulation script is in material-dispersion.ctl.

 Since this is a uniform medium, our computational cell can actually be of zero size (i.e. one pixel), where we will use Bloch-periodic boundary conditions to specify the wavevector k.